 London History Day

-Launched by Historic England in 2017, London History Day is an annual celebration of what makes London a unique city, on 31 May.
+Launched by Historic England in 2017, London History Day is an annual celebration of what makes London a unique city.
+It takes place on 31 May every year.

-Launched by Historic England in 2017, London History Day is celebrated on 31 May every year.
 The date marks the anniversary of the day Big Ben first started keeping time in 1859.
 Supported by Mayor of London, City of London Corporation and Museum of London.